The Quranic command to follow the "millat" of Abraham

 When Joseph declared that he follows "millat Ibrahim" he quickly added that it dictates to them (Joseph and his people) not to associate anything/anyone with God:

-"And I followed the "millat" of my ancestors, Abraham, Isaac, and Jacob.
-We never associate anything/anyone with God.
-Such is the blessing from God upon us and upon the people, but most people are unappreciative" 12:38
+"And I followed the creed of my fathers, Abraham, Isaac and Jacob.
+It is not for us to associate anything with God.
+Such is God’s favour upon us and upon the people, but most people are not thankful."
+12:38

 Should we accept God’s definition of the word "millat" (creed), or should we devise a looser definition of this word to mean all the religious rituals, rules and detailed regulations of Islam?
 The deliberate insertion of the words ‘the Monotheist, he was not among those who commit shirk’ after the words ‘millat Ibrahim’ in all the verses which contain the words ‘millat Ibrahim’, compel us to accept that the words ‘millat Ibrahim’ refer to Abraham’s creed which is Monotheism.